jeanbrand0n/gluetun-qbittorrent-port-manager/README.md

 Automatically updates the listening port for qBittorrent to match the port forwarded by [Gluetun](https://github.com/qdm12/gluetun/).
-This project is a fork of [SnoringDragon's gluetun-qbittorrent-port-manager](https://github.com/SnoringDragon/gluetun-qbittorrent-port-manager).
+This project is a fork of [AndaPlays gluetun-qbittorrent-port-manager](https://github.com/AndaPlays/gluetun-qbittorrent-port-manager).

 ## Overview